 No-code ensures that legal professionals or even other departments like Marketing and Knowledge can, and are encouraged to, join forces with IT to make a significant difference in their role.
 Nobody understands the frustrations of an organization better than the person without a well-suited tool to support them.
 A legal professional armed with a no-code platform can formulate their needs into workable prototypes within a few days.

 With guidance from IT, application concepts like user stories and workflows should be worked through together to streamline how a citizen developer’s solution functions.
-All of this is done through the visual builder in Betty Blocks’ no-code platform meaning there’s still no coding knowledge required to reach a Minimum Viable Product (MVP).
+All of this is done through the visual builder in Betty Blocks’ no-code platform, meaning there’s still no coding knowledge required to develop a Minimum Viable Product (MVP).

 - Identify needs from within the business

 - Collaborate with IT to formulate user stories